- Veröffentlicht: 24. November 2019

-It is not just the networks and devices that will need extensive reviewing to ensure they are more secure than ever, but people working and living alongside them everyday will most definitely need more awareness too.
-This is because more and more data will forever be shared, and the value of it is only going to rocket.
+It is not just the networks and devices that will need to be designed with security in mind, to ensure they are more secure than ever; the people working and living alongside them everyday will most definitely need more awareness too.
+This is because more and more data will be shared, and the value of it is only going to rocket.

 What else can be done?

-As well as spreading awareness and introducing government quality control standards for all devices and networks, it is imperative that regular updates and patches for all devices are automatically available, as this will help iron out any potential windows of entry for hackers.
+On top of spreading awareness and implementing government quality control standards for all devices and networks, it is imperative that updates and patches for all devices are regular and automatically available.
+This will ensure any potential windows of entry for hackers are ironed out.
 Currently IOT products and devices do not receive automatic updates and can be used to bring down entire networks once breached.
 This just shows, once again, how integral it is for industry standards to be introduced and enforced.

-So, while it remains an attractive and futuristic concept to have truly smart cities and mind-blowing technology at our fingertips, there are many steps to be taken to ensure that it is safe to step into that advanced world.
+While it remains an attractive and futuristic concept to have truly smart cities and mind-blowing technology at our fingertips, in actual fact there still are vital steps to be taken to ensure that it is safe to be put out into that advanced world.
 Cybercriminals are licking their lips at the prospect of havoc and financial gain that smart cities present them, and we must not oblige by depending on networks that aren’t safe, and easily hackable.

 Autor(en)/Author(s): David Emm